Scarlett Martínez International Airport: Operation Just Cause

 During Operation Just Cause, The United States Army 2d and 3d Battalions, 75th Ranger Regiment (TF RED ROMEO), departed Lawson Army Airfield, Fort Benning, Georgia, at 18:00 on 19 December 1989.
 Its mission was to seize Río Hato and neutralize the 6th and 7th PDF Infantry Cos.
 At 01:00 on 20 December, the battalion jumped from C-130s onto the airfield at Río Hato.
 Both PDF companies had been alerted and fired on the C-130s with small arms and anti-aircraft guns.
 Despite PDF resistance, the battalion assembled, attacked the barracks, and established an airhead.
 By morning, the Rangers had accomplished all missions, captured 250 prisoners, and cleared the airfield for future operations.

 Río Hato was also the first combat target for the US Air Force F-117 Nighthawk stealth fighter during Operation Just Cause.
 On 19 December 1989, a flight of eight F-117s lifted off from Tonopah Test Range Airport, Nevada.
 Their target was a large open field beside barracks housing two companies of troops belonging to Battalion 2000, an elite unit known to be fiercely loyal to Panamanian dictator Manuel Noriega.
 The plan was for the aircraft to drop two large 2,000-pound Mark 84 bombs, colloquially known as "the Hammer" close enough to the buildings to stun the sleeping soldiers so that they could not respond to the nearby nighttime parachute landings by the 2nd Ranger Battalion and elements of the 3rd Battalion.
-The explosion of the bombs at a designated point of impact just 50 yards from the barracks would do just that, and fused to detonate after they had penetrated a few feet of earth, they would not cause many casualties.
+The bombs were fused to detonate after they had penetrated a few feet of earth, with the intention that they would not cause many casualties.

-Unfortunately, the fog of war was in the air.
-It also appears that, although the Pentagon brass understood the F-117A's accuracy, they did not fully understand what situation exactly the F-117A was suited for.
-As the two F-117As approached their target, the wind changed direction.
+However, as the two F-117As approached their target, the wind changed direction.
 Moreover, a last-minute change in the attack plan and confused communications resulted in the first pilot dropping his bomb where the second was to strike.
 The other pilot, thinking the attack had reverted to the original plan, dropped his bomb 325 yards wide.